Murder Mystery Game AI

 What if your reunion is outdoors?

-Stick with digital games (Jackbox) if you have power and projection, or non-equipment games like Mafia, Werewolf, or Codenames using spoken clues.
+Stick with digital games if you have power and projection, or no-equipment games like classic social deduction formats using spoken clues.
 Avoid games with small cards that blow away.

 How do you handle players being eliminated in social deduction games?